Kotaro Shimano

-Kotaro Shimano (born 8 June 1992) is a Japanese kickboxer, fighting out of Futtsu, Japan.
+Kotaro Shimano (born 8 June 1992) is a retired Japanese kickboxer, who fought out of Futtsu, Japan.
 He is the former Krush Super Featherweight champion.

-As of 1 August 2020, he is ranked the #9 flyweight in the world by Combat Press.
-He first entered the rankings in May 2019.
+Shimano was continuously ranked as a top ten –60 kg (132 lbs) kickboxer by Combat Press between May 2019 and June 2021.

 Kickboxing career

 Shimano enjoyed one of the best runs of his career in 2014, when he went on a five fight winning streak, including a first round TKO of Leona Pettas.
 This run earned a chance to fight Hirotaka Urabe for the Krush Super Featherweight title.
 He failed to capture the title, as Urabe won a unanimous decision.

 He lost three of his next four fights, before entering the 2016 K-1 Super Featherweight Grand Prix.
 He managed a TKO win against Hitoshi Aketo in the quarterfinal, but lost by TKO to Koya Urabe in the semifinals.

 In July 2016, Shimano fought Motoki for the MA Japan Kick Super Featherweight title.
 He won the fight by unanimous decision.
 He would lose two of his next three fights, before successfully defending the MA Japan title, with a second round KO of Ryoji Washio.

 Shimano fought Masanobu Goshu for the Krush Super Featherweight title at Krush 89.
 He won the fight by unanimous decision.
 After defeating Rungphet Wor Rungniran, Shimano was scheduled to defend his Krush title for the first time at Krush 96, when he faced Tatsuya Oiwa.
 The fight went into an extra round, after which Shimano won a decision.

 Shimano was scheduled to defend his Krush title for the second time against Yuma Saikyo at Krush 99.
 Saikyo won the fight by unanimous decision.